obrassard/HomeSentry/README.md

 Overall we've learned that sending live streams is quite complicated !
 We had underestimated the effort required to send and manage this feed.
 While working with this type of media, we learned how to communicate with WebRTC.
 At the begining, we tried to do all the stuff by oursef and use different protocols such as RTMP, but we come to a point where it was a little buggy.
 Late in the event, we found and used the PeerJS lib to manage those streams and it considerably simplified our code.

 We found that working with mobile applications like Xamarin is much more complicated for this kind of project.
-The easiest way was clearly javascript, and it allow a greater type of device to be registered as cameras.
+The easiest way was clearly javascript, and it allows a greater type of device to be registered as cameras.

-The project also help us improved our knowledge of real time messaging and WebSocket by using SocketIO to add a new stream without having to refresh the web page.
+The project also help us improve our knowledge of real time messaging and WebSocket by using SocketIO to add a new stream without having to refresh the web page.

 We also used an authentication library we haven't used yet, called PassportJS for Node.
 With this we were able to show only the streams of a specific user.